 One of the fundamental problems in the cryptography is the key agreement in which the legitimate parties, usually referred to as Alice and Bob, share a secret key that is not known by the eavesdropper, usually referred to as Eve.
 The problems on the key agreement in the information theory was initiated by Maurer \cite{maurer:93}, and was also studied by Ahlswede and Csisz\'ar \cite{ahlswede:93}.
 In their formulation, Alice, Bob, and Eve have correlated random variables $X^n$, $Y^n$, and $Z^n$ respectively.
 Then, Alice and Bob generate a secret key from $(X^n,Y^n)$ by using the public (authenticated) communication.

-Typically, a key agreement protocol consists of two procedures: the information reconciliation \cite{bennett:88,brassard:94} and the privacy amplification \cite{bennett:88,bennett:95}.
+Typically, a key agreement protocol consists of two procedures: information reconciliation \cite{bennett:88,brassard:94} and privacy amplification \cite{bennett:88,bennett:95}.
 The purpose of the information reconciliation for Alice and Bob is to share an identical random variable (with high probability) by using the public communication.
-The privacy amplification is a technique to distill a secret key from the shared random variable by using a function so that Eve's knowledge and the secret key are statistically independent.
-In order to focus on the privacy amplification, we assume that Alice and Bob initially share the random variables $X^n = Y^n$ in the rest of this paper.
+Privacy amplification is a technique to distill a secret key from the shared random variable by using a function so that Eve's knowledge and the secret key are statistically independent.
+In order to focus on privacy amplification, we assume that Alice and Bob initially share the random variables $X^n = Y^n$ in the rest of this paper.

-As the security of the secret key distilled by the privacy amplification, there are three kinds of security criteria: the normalized divergence criterion, which is also known as the weak security criterion, the variational distance criterion, and the divergence criterion, which is also known as the strong security criterion.
+As for the security of the secret key distilled by privacy amplification, there are three kinds of security criteria: the normalized divergence criterion, which is also known as the weak security criterion, the variational distance criterion, and the divergence criterion, which is also known as the strong security criterion.
 The normalized divergence criterion requires that the key and Eve's knowledge $Z^n$ is (almost) statistically independent in the sense that the divergence divided by $n$ (normalized divergence), or equivalently the mutual information divided by $n$, is negligible.
-On the other hand, the variational distance criterion and the divergence criterion require that the key and Eve's knowledge is (almost) statistically independent in the sense of the variational distance and the divergence are negligible respectively.
+On the other hand, the variational distance criterion and the divergence criterion require that the key and Eve's knowledge is (almost) statistically independent in the sense that the variational distance and the divergence are negligible respectively.

 Traditionally, the normalized divergence criterion was employed in the study of the key agreement (e.g.~\cite{maurer:93,ahlswede:93}).
-However, as Maurer and Wolf pointed out \cite{maurer:00}, Eve might know a large part of the key even if the key satisfies the normalized divergence criterion.
+However, as pointed out by Maurer \cite{maurer:94b} and independently by Csisz\'ar \cite{csiszar:96}, Eve might know a large part of the key even if the key satisfies the normalized divergence criterion.
 Therefore, we should use the divergence criterion.
 Indeed, recent studies on the key agreement employ the divergence criterion (e.g.~\cite{csiszar:04,naito:08}).